Elizabeth Bloxham

-Elizabeth Bloxham (8 July 1877 – 23 January 1962) was an Irish feminist and suffragist, serving as the national organizer for Cumann na mBan in the lead up to the 1916 Easter Rising and up through the Irish War of Independence.
+Elizabeth "Bessie" Bloxham (8 July 1877 – 23 January 1962) was an Irish feminist and suffragist, serving as the national organizer for Cumann na mBan in the lead up to the 1916 Easter Rising and up through the Irish War of Independence.

 Life and work

-Known as Bessie to her friends, Bloxham was born in Claremorris, County Mayo, the daughter of John Bloxham and Bridget McGreal.
+Known as Bessie to her friends, Bloxham was born in Claremorris, County Mayo, the daughter of John Bloxham and Bridget McGreal on 8 July 1877.
 Her father was a Royal Irish Constabulary officer and she was raised in a Protestant household in Westport, County Mayo.
 She qualified as a Domestic Economy Instructress and initially worked in the north of Ireland.
 A friend of Mary Maguire, Bloxham acted as her bridesmaid when she married the poet Padraic Colum in 1912.